rohit33178/tech-lead/code-assessment/index.md

    - **Detailed Report**: Document any functionality issues, missing features, or unexpected behaviors found during the assessment.
    - **Improvement Suggestions**: Provide recommendations for enhancing the code functionality based on the findings.

-### **Conclusion**
-Evaluating existing functionality is an iterative process that combines automated and manual testing with a focus on real-world usage.
-Ensuring that the code performs as expected and handles various scenarios robustly is crucial for a successful code assessment.
 ----
 Reviewing the functionality of existing projects involves assessing how well the project meets its intended use and identifying potential gaps, bugs, or areas for improvement.
 Here's a structured approach to effectively review the functionality of existing projects: